cbaucke/MC_Team_Battles/README.md

 5. Press the Start Game button in the settings room when you're ready to play

 ## Planned Features:
-   -Add tips to display throughout the game - every 5 minutes but spaced 2.5 mins after 5minevents -Fix only some people spawning with iron gear
+   - Tips to display throughout the game
-   -Try to encourage team interaction without turning into pvp rush fest -Disable hunger while in lobby?
-   -Increase duration of revealed coords
-   -Add stuff to do in the lobby
+   - Minigames and possibly other main gamemodes in the lobby
-   -Test functionality of new settings/structures with multiple players
+   - Custom items/kits

 ## Changelog

+### Version 1.10 - 11/24/23
+   - Restructured datapack folder hierarchy to reduce clutter and make development easier in the future

 ### Version 1.9 - 8/25/23
    - Fixed bug where lives were not automatically displaying in the list scoreboard